2022 Hartford Court Warrior Princess Block Pinot Noir

 Vineyard & Vintage Character

-The 2018 Warrior Princess Pinot Noir is sourced from the Eola-Amity HIlls in the Willamette Valley, coming from the renowned Zena Crown Vineyard.
+The 2022 Warrior Princess Pinot Noir is sourced from the Eola-Amity Hills in the Willamette Valley, coming from the renowned Zena Crown Vineyard.
 The site is situated near the Oregon ghost town of Zena, in the hills between Eola and Amity, Oregon.
 Our blocks are planted to several clones, including Pommard, Dijon 667 and 777.

 The soils are predominantly basalt-based Jory series, which is volcanic in origin, mixed with marine sedimentary rocks and alluvial material.
 This soil tends to produce wines characterized by high tone blue and black fruits, with earth, allspice and tea components both in aroma and flavor.
 The wines have a firm tannin structure with density and weight.